laravel/docs/events.md

 <a name="queuable-anonymous-event-listeners"></a>
 #### Queueable Anonymous Event Listeners

-When registering event listeners manually, you may wrap the listener Closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):
+When registering event listeners manually, you may wrap the listener closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):

     use App\Events\PodcastProcessed;
     use function Illuminate\Events\queueable;